Natural World:

 1. Madame Gandhi, Colombia

-1. New Zealand Climate Choir
+1. For Future’s Sake, New Zealand

-1. Dancer: Ivan Appiah (Ghana)
+1. Dancer: Ivan Appiah, Ghana

 1. Valencia Voices, Spain

-1. Tibetan Community in Britain
+1. Tibet Community in Britain

 1. Zimbabwe Climate Choir